Thyroid gland and thyroid hormones

 What is the function of the thyroid gland?

 The thyroid gland is part of the endocrine system of the body.
 Organs of the endocrine system secrete hormones.
 The primary function of your thyroid gland is to secrete thyroid hormones.
 The thyroid hormones are involved in regulating many of your bodily functions, such as your breathing, heart rate, temperature, how quickly you burn calories, and digestion, among other functions.
 Babies and children need adequate amounts of thyroid hormones for brain development and growth.

 Your thyroid needs iodine (a chemical element that’s an essential part of our diet) in order to manufacture these thyroid hormones.
 Foods that are naturally rich in iodine include seafood and plants grown in iodine-rich soil.
 Iodised salt is another good source of dietary iodine.

 Another hormone that’s produced in your thyroid gland is called calcitonin.
-This hormone, secreted by a small population of cells known as C cells, is involved in regulating the level of calcium in your blood.
+This hormone, secreted by a small population of cells known as C cells, is involved in regulating the level of calcium and phosphate in your blood.

 The levels of calcitonin are driven by the amount of calcium in your blood.
 When your blood calcium levels decrease, less calcitonin is secreted and vice versa - when your blood calcium levels increase, levels of calcitonin increase.
 Calcium and phosphate are both involved in the formation of bones.

 - 1. Patient.
 Thyroid function tests. http://patient.info/health/thyroid-function-tests-leaflet (accessed Jan 2016).

 2. NHS Choices.
 Underactive thyroid (hypothyroidism). http://www.nhs.uk/Conditions/Thyroid-under-active/Pages/Introduction.aspx (accessed Feb 2016).